The Jeffrey Epstein Court Docs Have Been Released

 Spencer is going to have a lot more about who’s on the infamous Jeffrey Epstein list, but these court documents from Virginia Giuffre’s lawsuit from 2017 are damning and disturbing.
 Giuffre accused Epstein lackey Ghislaine Maxwell of being the point person that led to her being sexually abused in this sordid and extensive sex trafficking ring, which federal authorities knew about but did nothing.
 It’s the classic tale of the wealthy and well-connected buying legal protections that shielded them from what would’ve been multiple life sentences for human trafficking and rape.

 Epstein was a top donor for the Democratic Party—he had to be protected.
-From the Clintons to members of the British Royal Family, Epstein had an “in” with those who shaped public policy, while allegedly providing them with underaged girls for entertainment.
-Now, the names of these individuals who reportedly engaged in illegal trysts with these girls has been released.
-You know some of the names, but we have billionaire hotel magnates and notable attorneys listed in these pages (via Axios):
+From the Clintons to members of the British Royal Family, Epstein had an “in” with those who shaped public policy while allegedly providing them with underaged girls for entertainment.
+Now, the names of these individuals who reportedly engaged in illegal trysts with these girls have been released.
+You know some of the names, but we have billionaire hotel magnates and notable attorneys listed on these pages (via Axios):

 Court filings from a lawsuit related to Jeffrey Epstein's sex trafficking conspiracy case were unsealed on Wednesday.